helidon-io/helidon/docs/mp/lra.md

    particular LRA is sent to coordinator
 4. When method execution finishes successfully, complete signal for this particular LRA is sent to coordinator
+   If the after-resource cancel or complete coordinator call fails, Helidon replaces the resource response with the coordinator failure status.
+   Coordinator redirects are not followed in this phase; a coordinator redirect is reported to the caller as `502 Bad Gateway` without a `Location` header.
 5. Method which will be called by coordinator when LRA is completed
 6. Method which will be called by coordinator when LRA is canceled
 <!--@mdc :: -->